 Glassbox offers a handful of valuable experience analytics features.
-If your enterprise-level team needs session replay software for both mobile app and web (and your budget allows), Glassbox is an excellent choice.
+If your enterprise-level team needs session replay software for both mobile apps and the web (and your budget allows), Glassbox is an excellent choice.

-Pros: Content Square is most loved by UX teams for their color-coded zone-based heat mapping.
+Pros: Contentsquare is most loved by UX teams for its color-coded zone-based heat mapping.
 The zoning tool lets users check the performance of hero banners and feature pages.
 Users can see which site visitors find their website engaging and helpful besides just seeing what’s making them frustrated.

 Cons: If you’re not a frequent user of the tool, it can be a challenge to pull out insights quickly.
 There’s a learning curve for the workspace module if you’re not used to creating your own dashboards.
 But they’ve got a great customer service team to help with setup.

-If you’re a well seasoned organization with a big budget — and know exactly what metrics you want out of an analytics tool, Contents Square is for you.
+If you’re a well-seasoned organization with a big budget — and know exactly what metrics you want out of an analytics tool, Contentsquare is for you.

 Consider this section a quick refresher on session replay software.
 Give it a skim and make sure you have a thorough understanding before digging into our recommendations below.